Fasghgfja/skeletonwithRain/Hardware_src/README.md

    - "HUMIDITY"
    - "AIR_PRESSURE"
    - "AIR_QUALITY"
-   The characteristic to read if the alarm has been switch off with the button is:
-   - "ALARM_STATUS"

 2) The button has the following sequences
     - If the arduino gets switch on it is in standby mode.
 The first push starts the pairing tone.
       In this case it is ready for pairing.
 If then 5 minutes are passing without connection the arduino goes back into standby.
     - If there is a connection and the arduino operates as usual there is the option to but the arduino back to standby.
       This is like a reset and can be done with a button push while operating time.
-    - If an alarm is on, with a push on the button it can switched of.
-This can also done via the webapp.
+    - If an alarm is on, with a push on the button it can switch of.
+This can also be done via the webapp.

 3) The warning ligth system switches depending on the alarm different colours on and off.
    - AIR_QUALITY ......1sec intervall in green
    - AIR_PRESSURE......6sec intervall in red